 Thorough Montgomery County Child Custody and Child Support Attorney Focused On What’s Best For Your Children

 Family issues involving child custody and child support are often time consuming and emotionally complex.
 Questions regarding living arrangements, decision-making and financial assistance have the potential to make a difficult situation even more challenging.
-Fortunately, attorney Carol R. Schifter has dedicated her professional life to helping Rockville families move forward.
+Fortunately, attorney Carol R. Schifter has dedicated her professional life to helping Silver Spring families move forward.

 In the state of Maryland, judges first and foremost consider the best interests of the child when issuing child custody decisions.
 Neither parent begins with an advantage, and state law provides judges with great discretion in determining custody arrangements.
 Put simply: a Maryland judge may consider anything that is relevant to parenting when establishing a custody arrangement.